computations/lagrange-ng/README.md

 ## Control File Options

 - `treefile`: Path to the newick file containing the phylogeny.
 Required.
-- `datafile`: Path to the matrix in a phylip format.
-At the moment, only phylip is supported.
-Required.
+- `datafile`: Path to the matrix in either PHYLIP or FASTA format.
+In both cases, leading zeros are significant, I.E. `0011` is not the same as `11`.
 - `areanames`: A space separated list of region names, which will be used for reference in the output.
 Required.
 - `states`: Compute the ancestral states after fitting model parameters.
 - `splits`: Compute ancestral splits after fitting model parameters.